2020 Yearly Outline

 We’ll incorporate one dedicated Olympic lifting session (either Clean and Jerk or Snatch) per week.

-12 weeks/3 four-week cycles (September – November)
+12 weeks/3 four-week cycles

 12 weeks/3 four-week cycles

-Once we have built a strong foundation of technique and strength, we will start to increase the intensity with the Acceleration Phaseof the program.
+Once we have built a strong foundation of technique and strength, we will start to increase the intensity with the Acceleration Phase of the program.
 Here our lifting cycles will be completed with very little rest, but we will continue to see gains in strength in upper and lower body movements (FSQ, BSQ, DL, Pull-Up, Dip, and Overhead Press).
 We will spend time training more complex strict gymnastics movements (muscle-ups, handstand push-ups), Olympic lifting, and endurance every week.
 Our weekly benchmark workout tests during this phase will be largely composed of previous Open workouts as we approach the CrossFit Games Open season.

 The Testing Phase is the fun part – this is where we get to measure our progress over the past year.
-We will decrease our volume with the start of the CrossFit Games Open, and the Open workouts will be programmed as our weekly benchmark on Fridays.
+The Open workouts will be programmed as our weekly benchmark on Fridays, and we will spend a larger portion of the rest of our workouts during this phase focused on recovery.
 We will continue an abbreviated strength cycle to maintain our strength throughout the Open, and we will train the full spectrum of skills during this time period in our GPP workouts.
 The week after the Open will be a traditional “deload” week.